Frida Kahlo: Posthumous recognition and "Fridamania"

-The Tate Modern considers Kahlo "one of the most significant artists of the twentieth century", while according to art historian Elizabeth Bakewell, she is "one of Mexico's most important twentieth-century figures".
+The Tate Modern considers Kahlo "one of the most significant artists of the twentieth century".
+Art historian Elizabeth Bakewell, has stated that Kahlo is "one of Mexico's most important twentieth-century figures".
 Kahlo's reputation as an artist developed late in her life and grew even further posthumously, as during her lifetime she was primarily known as the wife of Diego Rivera and as an eccentric personality among the international cultural elite.
 She gradually gained more recognition in the late 1970s when feminist scholars began to question the exclusion of female and non-Western artists from the art historical canon and the Chicano Movement lifted her as one of their icons.
 The first two books about Kahlo were published in Mexico by Teresa del Conde and Raquel Tibol in 1976 and 1977, respectively, and, in 1977, The Tree of Hope Stands Firm (1944) became the first Kahlo painting to be sold in an auction, netting $19,000 at Sotheby's.
 These milestones were followed by the first two retrospectives staged on Kahlo's oeuvre in 1978, one at the Palacio de Bellas Artes in Mexico City and another at the Museum of Contemporary Art in Chicago.

 Two events were instrumental in raising interest in her life and art for the general public outside Mexico.
 The first was a joint retrospective of her paintings and Tina Modotti's photographs at the Whitechapel Gallery in London, which was curated and organized by Peter Wollen and Laura Mulvey.
 It opened in May 1982, and later traveled to Sweden, Germany, the United States, and Mexico.
 The second was the publication of art historian Hayden Herrera's international bestseller Frida: A Biography of Frida Kahlo in 1983.

 By 1984, Kahlo's reputation as an artist had grown to such extent that Mexico declared her works part of the national cultural heritage, prohibiting their export from the country.
 As a result, her paintings seldom appear in international auctions, and comprehensive retrospectives are rare.
 Regardless, her paintings have still broken records for Latin American art in the 1990s and 2000s.
 In 1990, she became the first Latin American artist to break the one-million-dollar threshold when Diego and I was auctioned by Sotheby's for $1,430,000.
-In 2006, Roots (1943) reached US$5.6 million, and in 2016, Two Lovers in a Forest (1939) sold for $8 million.
+In 2006, Roots (1943) reached US$5.6 million, and in 2016, Two Nudes in a Forest (1939) sold for $8 million.